Compassion comes from a Latin word that means “co-suffering.”

 Compassion has always secured a firm place in almost all religious practices.

-Dalai Lama, one of the most respectable Buddhist preachers, stated that individual acts of compassion and kindness have the power to spread harmony in the entire world.
+The Dalai Lama, one of the most respected Buddhist teachers, stated that individual acts of compassion and kindness have the power to spread harmony in the entire world.

 In psychology, compassion is regarded more like action rather than an emotion.
 Involving elements of empathy, love, and care, compassionate expressions aim at alleviating the troubles of others or sharing them with the sufferer.

 This piece investigates the professional benefits of being compassionate – how being compassionate can help your career grow and how many successful leaders today rely on compassionate leadership to flourish in their field.
 Let’s dive in.

 Before you continue, we thought you might like to download our three Positive Relationships Exercises for free.
 These detailed, science-based exercises will help you or your clients build healthy, life-enriching relationships.